ILIAS-eLearning/ILIAS/docs/configuration/install.md

 A variety of free plugins is provided from our community via the [ILIAS Plugin Repository](http://www.ilias.de/docu/goto.php?target=cat_1442&client_id=docu).

 Custom styles are the way to modify the look of your ILIAS installation.
-Have a look in the [documentation of the System Styles](../../templates/Readme.md) to learn how to build and install them.
+Have a look in the [documentation of the System Styles and Custom Styles](../../templates/Readme.md) to learn how to build and install them.